-One of the positives of 2020 was the uptake in cycling across the UK.
-According to cycling weekly, “1.3 million Brits bought a bike” during the first coronavirus lockdown of 2020.
-And there are some 16,575 miles of cycle paths within the UK National Cycle Network to enjoy.
+One of the best activities to do on a Campervan holiday is to go cycling.
+There are some 16,575 miles of cycle paths within the UK National Cycle Network to enjoy.
 In fact, you can ride from Scotland to Cornwall without ever leaving the safety of a cycle path!

 You may have tried cycling through your local woods, but how about trying the mountain bike trails in Afan Forest?
 Or if you wanted a longer ride, try the legendary 70km Dark Peak Rout around Glossop and Kinder Scout.
-But if you haven’t completed a long-distance off-road trip before, it may seem daunting.
-What type of map do you need?
-What sort of clothing do you need to take?
-What’s the number of mountain rescue if something goes wrong?
-Therefore, we have put together a team of cycling instructors to help you enjoy your off-road cycling experience.
+But if you haven’t cycled in the countryside or off-road before, it may seem daunting.
+We have therefore drafted this short blog to give you some hints and tips on places to go and things to do.

 Where to cycle in the UK